Glamor Shots and Analysis:

 2.5 liter displacement in the standard engine does not change.
 Horsepower increases from 173 to 175.
 Six speed manual is no longer offered.

 |Continuously variable |

 21 city, 28 highway

-Both engines have 256 horsepower, but more modern transmission improves fuel economy and smoothness.
-Fuel economy has not been announced but highway economy improves by 3 mpg on Legacy.
+Both engines have 256 horsepower, but more modern transmission in 2015 Outback improves fuel economy and smoothness.
+Turbo engine, last seen on an Outback in 2009, will not appear.
 Subaru sells a diesel in world markets but we will not see that engine stateside.

 Optional 3.6 liter